Skip to main content

 A mutation to login users using email and password.
 It accepts params of type LoginInput with following keys as parameter.
 Either email or phone_number is required to login

 Note: To enable MFA, go to dashboard and enable MFA for user.
 By default, TOTP MFA will be enabled.
-If SMTP deatils are provided then Mail OTP can also be enabled.
+If SMTP details are provided then Mail OTP can also be enabled.
 One can only enable one MFA at a time.
 For TOTP verification use verify_totp mutation, and for verifying mail OTP use verify_otp mutation.

 Request Params